 The branch company is obliged to pay corporate income tax (CIT) on the income generated on the territory of Poland.
 The branch company is also a VAT payer.
 Moreover, if the branch company hires employees, it also becomes a payer of Social Insurance contributions.
 It should also pay and advance personal income tax payments for its employees.

-The foreign company’s branch in Poland has to keep and maintain accounting in Polish and in accordance with Polish accounting rules.
+The foreign company’s branch has to keep and maintain accounting in Polish language and in accordance with Polish accounting rules.

 The branch of the company should have the original name of the foreign entrepreneur together with its legal form translated into Polish and an additional designation: ‘oddział w Polsce’ [branch in Poland].